mugonix/docker-php-stack/7.0/apache/README.md

-# php7.4-fpm + nginx + mariadb
+# php7.0-fpm + apache2 + mariadb
-Docker image based on the image `php:7.4-fpm` with nginx added on, this is for my personal use but if you have any suggestions please add an issue or create a pull request
+Docker image based on the image `php:7.0-fpm` with apache added on, this is for my personal use but if you have any suggestions please add an issue or create a pull request

 ## included packeges
 ### php extentions: